 Dog Leash Coupler Design

-Struggling with two leashes all the time!
+Struggling with two leashes?
 Walking two dogs at once shouldn’t mean your life is destined to suck.
 A dog leash coupler for two dogs allows you to use your existing standard leash to walk both dogs at the same time, with the same leash!

-- Joined by one d-ring (one ring attachment versus two prevents the clasp on the main leash from accidental opening if the dogs pull in opposite directions).
+- Joined by one O-ring (one ring attachment versus two prevents the clasp on the main leash from accidental opening if the dogs pull in opposite directions).

 - 18″ long

 - Webbing on the inside and heavy-duty, non-tacky PVC coating on the outside

 - Cold weather resistant (won’t become brittle until -56° F)

 - UV resistant (won’t fade)